 British Memoirs of the Napoleonic Wars

-In 1998, I compiled and published on the Napoleon Series a bibliography of British memoirs.
-It consisted of about 100 memoirs, diaries, and letters that I had collected.
-This bibliography is a major expansion of my first efforts and contains hundreds of new entries.
-When I first started collecting, Ken Trotman, was virtually the only publisher still doing reprints, however by the beginning of the 1990s, Greenhill Books and Spellmount joined in.
+In 1998, Robert compiled and published on the Napoleon Series a bibliography of British memoirs.
+It consisted of about 100 memoirs, diaries, and letters that he had collected.
+This bibliography is a major expansion of his first efforts and contains hundreds of new entries.
+When he first started collecting, Ken Trotman, was virtually the only publisher still doing reprints, however by the beginning of the 1990s, Greenhill Books and Spellmount joined in.
 The new century as seen a renaissance in the publishing of memoirs, diaries, and other primary sources.
 There are several reasons for this.
 First is because of the efforts Gareth Glover has made in finding and editing previously unknown material in archives throughout the British Isles.
 It seems like Ken Trotman publishes at least five or six new books by Gareth every year.
 Another reason is the advent of Google Books.
 Memoirs that were previously only available to scholars in university libraries have been digitized and made available on line.
 For those who prefer print copies over digital copies, there are several companies now that have taken many of these electronic books and put them in print.
 Whatever format you prefer, the number of books now available is staggering.

 How to Use This Bibliography